internetfriendsforever/flatpack/README.md

 # flatpack

 a static website editor that runs in the browser
+Note: Flatpack is still under development, and might not work as the following suggests

 ## Prerequisites
 Flatpack requires <a href="https://nodejs.org/">node.js</a> and some familiarity